obeisser/hubitat-drivers/WLED/readme.md

 # Enhanced WLED Driver for Hubitat Elevation v1.2

-A comprehensive, enterprise-grade Hubitat Elevation driver for WLED devices with advanced features, name-based control, and robust error handling.
+A comprehensive, Hubitat Elevation community driver for WLED devices with advanced features, name-based control, and robust error handling.
 Built upon the original work by Bryan Li and extensively enhanced for modern WLED installations.

 ## 🚀 Key Features